Posts

 Supporting Local Businesses: A Transit-Friendly Approach

 Spring is also a time when cities come alive with markets, festivals, and events.
-If you’re using transit to explore, consider how your actions can support local businesses.
-For example, avoid blocking entrances to shops or restaurants while waiting for a bus, and be mindful of how your belongings might interfere with others.
+If you're using transit to explore, consider how your actions can support local businesses.
+Avoid blocking entrances to shops or restaurants while waiting for a bus, and be mindful of how your belongings might interfere with others.

 Building a Culture of Respect: The Long-Term Impact of Good Etiquette